johannschopplich/nuxt-api-party/docs/guide/hooks.md

 ### Usage

 To use Nitro runtime hooks, define them in a server plugin.
-The following example demonstrates how to use the `api-party:request` and `api-party:response` hooks:
+The following example demonstrates how to use the `api-party:request` hook.

 ```ts
 // server/plugins/myplugin.ts